jontturi/stadinyt/jams/README.md

 # How to add a new event

+**The easiest way** to submit an event is to use the Google Form: <https://docs.google.com/forms/d/1L2tMc9mWZy62lNrXQsbhQmMF5pLKgfXZoDfF_z0ePKk/viewform>

-To add a new event you can submit a pull request with the information of the event added to one of the `json` files in this directory.
+To add a new event manually you can submit a pull request with the information of the event added to one of the `json` files in this directory.
 Once accepted the page will be updated and your event will be visible.

-If you're not familiar with JSON then you can use this Google Form to submit an event and an administrator will review your submission and create the change for you: <https://docs.google.com/forms/d/1L2tMc9mWZy62lNrXQsbhQmMF5pLKgfXZoDfF_z0ePKk/viewform>

 Events are organized by their starting year.
 Choose the `json` file that corresponds to the year when your event starts, if the file doesn't exist yet